Guanzhou-Ke/EMC-Nets/README.md

 adopted a broad target to guide network learning, such as minimize the reconstruction loss.
 It is effective but not efficient.
-In this paper, we proposed a novel framework, named Efficient Multi-view Clustering Networks (EMC-Nets), which guarantees the efficiency of the network learning and produces discriminative common representation efficiently in multi- ple sources.
+In this paper, we proposed a novel framework, named Efficient Multi-view Clustering Networks (EMC-Nets), which guarantees the efficiency of the network learning and produces discriminative common representation efficiently in multiple sources.
 Specifically, the proposed method alternates between the instruction process and approximation process during training.
-The instruction process em- ploys a standard clustering algorithm, such as k-means, to generate pseudo-labels corresponding to the current common representation.
+The instruction process employs a standard clustering algorithm, such as k-means, to generate pseudo-labels corresponding to the current common representation.
 The approximation process leverages pseudo-labels to force the network to approximate a reasonable cluster distribution.
 Experimental results on four real-world datasets demonstrate that the proposed method outperforms state-of-the-art methods.